Hey Everyone! Happy (early) Easter. Alyssa JoJo here with a short and easy recipe for ham for the crock pot! Lets get to it.

 4 ounces egg noodles

-½ pound bacon, chopped (bacon was originally my only selling point for this entire meal)
+½ pound bacon, chopped (bacon was originally my

 1 medium onion, chopped